 Faculty and Staff

 Jennifer holds graduate degrees in environmental management from the University of Akureyri in Iceland and in international relations from Johns Hopkins University.
 She has studied and worked in Iceland, China, and France.
-Her research interests have focused on local food networks in Iceland and on China’s engagement of Iceland and other Arctic states.
+Her research has focused on local food networks in Iceland and on China’s engagement in Iceland and other Arctic states.
 Jennifer earned high praise from students as program assistant on this program in fall 2016.
 She has also worked with SIT as program assistant on the summer program, Iceland: Renewable Energy, Technology, and Resource Economics.

 Pernilla Rein, Homestay Coordinator